Meet the team

 The Goats

 Our boys are walking and petting goats that will join you on a stroll around our land and will even carry your picnic.
-The love cuddles, brushes and fuss
+They love cuddles, brushes and fuss.

 Primrose